Welcome to the School for Cross-faculty Studies

-The School for Cross-faculty Studies challenges its students to think critically and creatively, to question, debate and examine the impacts of solutions upon the global society.
+We challenge all of our students to think critically and creatively.
+We encourage them to question, debate and examine the impacts of solutions upon global society.
 Our students are Global Citizens who understand the key problems facing the contemporary world and are capable of deploying a range of intellectual tools to address and tackle these Big Questions.

 In the School, all three divisions actively engage with research and our research interests span a wide range of areas from pedagogy and cultural studies to sustainability challenges.
 Our overarching emphasis is on close links between teaching and research activities, and interdisciplinary research focused on sustainability challenges (broadly understood).
 The School is host to the Research and Pedagogy Seminar Series, a dynamic research environment for staff in the School, across the University, as well as external visitors.
 In addition, the School currently houses three university-wide interdisciplinary research networks: the Africa Research Network, the Latin America at Warwick Network, and the Oral History Network.